 As early as 4:30am, Joemar and I headed to South Bus terminal to catch the earliest possible trip to Oslob.
 I normally get bored with land trips, so I was just sleeping the whole time.
 Joemar woke me up when we reached Dalaguete and decided to eat our only food supply (crispy chicken sandwich from Mcdo) Hi there McDonalds!
 Haha!=D We talked about our future trips while watching the scenic coastal towns in the south.
 After 4 hours and a half, we finally arrived at Sumilon docking station.

 From the astonishing beaches of Coron, who would have thought that there’s also a piece of Africa in this place?
-Months before this trip, I made a thorough research about the activities and the must see places.
-I read several blogs and found out that going to this island is expensive.
+Months before this trip, I made a thorough research about the activities and the must-see places.
+I read some blogs and found out that going to this island is expensive.
 Yes, it is!
 This trip costs 2,500 with breakfast, lunch, and snacks.
 But I promise this is worth the splurge.
 After all, you can always make money but you can’t always make memories. =D Ok.
-So moving on..
-We scheduled this trip on our day 3 of stay and I got so excited to finally see a giraffe and a zebra in person for the first time.
-I haven’t been to any Zoo and I am not a fan of Zoos.
-I don’t like it when animals are kept in cages but here in Calauit Safari Park, they roam freely.
+So moving on… We scheduled this trip on our day 3 of stay and I got so excited to finally see a giraffe and a zebra in person for the first time.
+I haven’t been to any Zoo and I am not a fan of Zoos either.
+I don’t like it when animals are kept in cages but Calauit Safari Park is an exemption because here, they roam freely.

 Coron has a lot of extraordinary island hopping spots, so I got confused on what tour package to choose.
 All the places here are so beautiful that I wanted to visit all of them in just 1 day.
 If only I had enough money, I will stay here longer.:) We opted for the “Ultimate Island hopping tour” which includes a visit to Siete Pecados, Kayangan Lake, Beach 91, CYC Beach, Barracuda Lake, and Twin Lagoon.
 It actually hurts a little inside to miss some of the destinations (Malcapuya Island, Banana Island, etc.) but it’s okay, I gotta go back someday. 🙂